vestrel00/contacts-android/howto/howto-delete-groups.md

 For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)

 You may, of course, use other permission handling libraries or just do it yourself =)

-## Groups deletion is not supported prior to API 26

-Prior to Android 8.0 (Oreo, API 26), group deletion is unpredictable.
-Groups that are marked for deletion remain in the DB and is still shown in the native Contacts app.
-Sometimes they do get deleted at some point but the trigger for the actual deletion eludes me.

-The native Contacts app (prior to API 26) does NOT support group deletion perhaps because groups syncing isn't implemented or at least not to the same extent as contacts syncing.
-Therefore, this library will also not support group deletion for API versions lower than 26.

 ## Read-only Groups